-PH Special Accommodation = 3

-FUP Youth = 3

-NED+Homeless/Institutionalized=2

-HACA VAWA Emergency= 5

-- (A) Elderly Preference: HACA will give preference to elderly families.
+- Elderly = 2 Disabled = 2 Involuntarily Displaced = 2 Homeless = 3 Families with Minor Children = 2 Residency = 1 RAD Choice Mobility = 3 PH Special Accommodation = 3 FUP Youth = 3 NED+Homeless/Institutionalized=2 RAD or PBRA Relocation = 4 PBV Right to Move = 4 HACA VAWA Emergency= 5 - (A) Elderly Preference: HACA will give preference to elderly families.
 An elderly family is a family in which the head, spouse or co-head is age 62 or older. - (B) Disabled Preference: HACA will give preference to disabled families.
 A disabled family is a family in which the head, spouse or co-head is disabled using the current HUD definition of disability. - (C) Involuntary Displacement Preference: HACA will give preference to families displaced as a result of natural disaster or government action.
 The following documentation will be used to verify displacement status: - Certification from a unit of government concerning displacement due to natural disaster; or - Certification from a unit of government concerning displacement due to code enforcement or public improvement/development or displacement by inaccessibility of a unit.